 Other Specialized Government Functions.
-Your PHI may be disclosed to units of the government with special functions, such as the U.S. Department of State under certain circumstances for example the Secret Service or NSA to protect the country or the President.
+Your PHI may be disclosed to units of the government with special functions, such as the U.S. Department of State under certain circumstances such as the Secret Service or NSA to protect, for example, the country or the President.

 Workers’ Compensation.
 Your PHI may be disclosed as authorized by and to the extent necessary to comply with state law relating to workers’ compensation or other similar programs.

 As Required by Law.
 Your PHI may be used and disclosed when required to do so by any other law not already referred to in the preceding categories; such as required by the FDA, to monitor the safety of a medical device.

 Appointment Reminders.
 Your PHI may be used to tell or remind you about appointments.

 Fundraising.
 Your PHI may be used to contact you as a part of fundraising efforts, unless you elect not to receive this type of information.